Nurses going over notes

 10 TIPS FOR WRITING EFFECTIVE NARRATIVE NURSE'S NOTES

-Because nurses spend so much time with their patients and are in a better position to observe subtle symptoms and changes in behavior, it's important that they work to develop the skills needed to produce effective nurse notes.
+Because registered nurses (RNs) spend so much time with their patients and are in a better position to observe subtle symptoms and changes in behavior, it's important that they work to develop the skills needed to produce effective nurse notes.

 Below are 10 tips for improving the quality of your narrative nurse's notes.